Skip to content

 optional manifests A list of manifest file locations.
 Must be omitted if manifest-list is present

-optional required summary A string map that summarizes the snapshot changes, including operation (see below)
+optional required required summary A string map that summarizes the snapshot changes, including operation as a required field (see below)

 The snapshot summary's operation field is used by some operations, like snapshot expiration, to skip processing certain snapshots.
 Possible operation values are: